GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (303).md

 **At Higher Tiers**: When cast at 5th tier or greater, for each tier beyond minimum, you may choose to either increase the defense bonus gained while dodging during the spell or increase the range by 5 yards.

 **Critical Failure**: You suffer a number of attacks equal to the spell's tier.
 The first attack, and each odd numbered attack thereafter, is necrotic.
 The remaining attacks are sonic.
-These attacks gain a +2 bonus against you for the purpose of jnflicting a critical hit.
+These attacks gain a +2 bonus against you for the purpose of inflicting a critical hit.

 #### Darkveil